Educational Guide

 The short answer

 A Professional Employer Organization (PEO) is a company that provides comprehensive HR services to small and mid-sized businesses through a co-employment arrangement.
-When you partner with a PEO, they become the employer of record for your employees — handling payroll, benefits, taxes, and compliance — while you retain full control over day-to-day operations and business decisions.
+When you partner with a PEO, they become the employer of record for your employees — handling payroll, benefits, taxes, and compliance — while you retain full control over day-to-day operations and all business decisions.

 How co-employment works